MoldyMacaroniX/moldygd.com/_src/posts/moldy-video-settings.md

     - The Discord call (unless we're solely using in-game proximity chat)
     - Geometry Dash (only if we're using in-game proximity chat)
 - If you **CAN NOT** do multiple audio tracks, then just record your mic audio (not the Discord call, game audio, or anything else)

+## Test Recording

+- Before every video, I will ask everyone to do a test recording.
+This is so that we can make sure the quality is good, the correct mic/speakers were selected, and all audio tracks are working.
+- Make sure to chuck this test recording into a video editor to make sure all audio tracks are working!

 ## Multiple Recordings